 Stock Comparison

-In this section, I will analyze the weekly stock price movements of Coca-Cola Europacific Partners PLC (CCEP) and Keurig Dr Pepper Inc. (KDP) over the past year, focusing on significant price changes and trading dynamics.
+In analyzing the stock performance of Coca-Cola Europacific Partners PLC (CCEP) and Keurig Dr Pepper Inc. (KDP) over the past year, we observe significant price movements and trading dynamics that reflect the broader market trends and company-specific developments.

 Trend Analysis